Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Block Gauss-Radau quadrature

-Because it is obtained from $T_m$ by modifying only the last diagonal element $\tilde{\Alpha}$, it can be viewed as a natural extension of the Gauss-Radau quadrature introduced in \cite{lot2008} for $p=1$, thus we will call it block Gauss-Radau quadrature.
-For $p=1$ the element $\tilde{\Alpha}\in\RR$ is uniquely defined by the zero eigenvalue condition.
-For $p>1$, Corollary~\ref{prop:GR} does not define $\tilde \Alpha_m$ uniquely, because it has $\frac{p(p+1)}{2}$ degrees of freedom, however as we shall see, our definition allows $\blTF_m$ to retain some useful properties of the classical Gauss-Radau quadrature.}
+Because it is obtained from $T_m$ by modifying only the last diagonal block element $\tilde{\Alpha}$, $\tilde \blF_m$ can be viewed as a natural extension of the Gauss-Radau quadrature introduced in \cite{lot2008} for $p=1$, thus we will call it block Gauss-Radau quadrature.

+\begin{remark} Other choices of $\tilde \Alpha_m$ that lead to block Gauss-Radau rules are discussed in \cite{Lun18}, where $p$ distinct eigenvalues of the block tridiagonal matrix $\tilde T_m$ are prescribed by solving a block tridiagonal system.
+Here we consider discretizations of differential operators with a contentious spectrum where the lowest eigenvalue tends to zero such that we choose $p$ eigenvalues at zero. \end{remark}

+\begin{remark} The theory presented in this manuscript was developed for s.p.d. matrices.
+In the case $A$ is a nonnegatvive definite matrix and the intersection of the column space of $B$ with the null space of $A$ is empty ($\mathrm{col}(B) \cap \mathrm{null}(A) = \{\varnothing\}$) we can still use block Lanczos algorithms to approximate the considered quadratic forms.
+In exact arithmetic $T_m$ would be positive definite for this case, a property that is lost in computer arithmetic.
+However, a spectral correction can be applied to the eigenvalues of $T_m$ that are not positive by expanding the spectral projectors introduced for the non-block case in \cite{1994RadioSc} to the block case.
+Essentially, eigenvalues below a spectral threshold are shifted to the threshold and block Lanczos is rerun on the spectrally corrected matrix to restore the block tridiagonal structure.
+In the numerical experiments presented in sections \ref{sec:EMdiff} and \ref{sec:graphL} the considered matrix $A$ is nonnegative definite, yet no spectral corrections were needed. \end{remark}